Art'scool (Guided School Tours)

 Please review the Museum Guidelines and Chaperone Guidelines with your chaperones and tell them they can enhance the success of the tour, and thus the amount of learning that can take place, if they show active interest in the works of art, and keep their eyes on the students as well.
 When students see adults modeling appropriate museum behavior, they are more likely to behave well themselves.
 It is NOT helpful if chaperones chat amongst themselves, wander off, use cell phones during the tour, or look bored and unhappy.

-What facilities for lunch are there at the Gallery?
+What facilities for lunch are there at the museum?

-The Gallery has NO LUNCH FACILITIES.
-In good weather, Delaware Park is a nice place for a bagged lunch and is very close to the Gallery.
+The museum has NO LUNCH FACILITIES.
+In good weather, Delaware Park is a nice place for a bagged lunch and is very close to the museum.

 Directions for using First Student (formerly Laidlaw)